Emotional trauma is best described as a psychological response to a deeply distressing or life-threatening experience.

 _____________ is the medical term for assistance given to a person in need of urgent medical intervention.

-First aid is the term used to describe the assistance given to a sick or injured person before professional medical assistance arrives.
-It consists of evaluation of the patient's injury or severity of illness, immediate treatment of life-threatening problems (if possible), and activation of the local emergency services system (whether calling 911 or going to a doctor) if necessary.
+First aid is the term used to describe the initial assistance given to a sick or injured person before professional medical help arrives.
+It consists of evaluation of the patient's injury or severity of illness, immediate treatment of life-threatening problems (when possible), and activation of the local emergency services system (whether calling 911 or going to a doctor) if necessary.